-LOGIC MAX COMBI2 C24 C30 C35
+LOGIC MAX COMBI C24 C30 C35

-specification that we require.
+When replacing any part on this appliance, use only spare parts that you can be assured conform to the safety and performance specification that we require.
 Do not use reconditioned or copy parts that have not been clearly authorised by Ideal Heating.
 For the very latest copy of literature for specification and maintenance practices visit our website idealheating.com where you can download the relevant information in PDF format.